Decision Time, Peanut (one-shot)

 "This is it?"
 I asked and Mac nodded.

-"Come and sit with me Davey," I said quietly, looking at him imploringly as he opened his mouth to object.
+"Come and sit with me," I said quietly, looking at him imploringly as he opened his mouth to object.
 "Please, we need to talk."

 And talk we did.
-Sometimes yelling, sometimes crying, always teetering on the edge of a break down.
-I knew Mac was just on the other side of the door listening to every word but he stayed away and for this I was indescribably grateful.
+Sometimes yelling, sometimes crying, always teetering on the edge of a breakdown.
+I knew Mac was just on the other side of the door listening to every word, but he stayed away and I was indescribably grateful.
 He and Davey would have their reckoning sometime soon, but not yet.
 Those moments on the steps were solely about Davey and myself.

 He was furious and hurt and confused and he had a total right to be so.
 I hung my head as he railed at me, cried when he cried and sat quietly as he choked out his feelings of betrayal.

 Eventually, unable to cope with even seeing me anymore, he stalked off into the night, my boyfriend no more.

 I watched him go, feeling as if I'd just run an emotional marathon, and then heard the door open behind me and footsteps on the wooden deck.
 The next moment, Mac sat behind me, his legs appearing on either side of me and his arms coming forward to pull me back tightly against his chest.
 He dropped a quick kiss on my hair, but didn't say anything, leaving me to my own mixed thoughts and crumpled feelings.

 It seemed that, just as soon as my heart shattered with the thought of losing Davey, it healed at the thought of gaining Mac.
 I'd hurt someone deeply, but, in the process, I'd brought indescribable substance to the lives of two other people.
 I was confused and I was pretty sure I was going to continue to be so for some time, I guess this was just something I was going to have to come to terms with.

 It was an ending, but, as I melted back against Mac finally beginning to relax, I realised it was also one hell of a beginning.